-The Company qualifies as a low energy user with regards to greenhouse gas emissions, producing less than 40,000kWh of energy, and therefore is not required to report emissions from the operations of the Company, nor does it have responsibility for any other emissions producing sources under the Companies Act 2006 (Strategic report and Directors' reports) Regulations 2013, including those within our underlying investment portfolio.
+The Company qualifies as a low energy user with regards to greenhouse gas emissions, and therefore is not required to report emissions from its operations, nor does it have responsibility for any other emissions producing sources under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013, including those within our underlying investment portfolio.
 Therefore, the Company is outside of the scope of Streamlined Energy Carbon Reporting.